Energy Conservation TipsRon's Appliance Heating & Air, Inc.

 Insulate heating ducts in unheated areas such as attics and crawl spaces and keep them in good repair to prevent heat loss of up to 60% at the registers.

-Dry towels and heavier cottons in a separate load from the lighter weight clothes.
+- Dry towels and heavier kinds of cotton in a separate load from the lighter-weight clothes.

 Water heating can account for 14% – 25% of the energy consumed in your home.
 You can reduce your monthly water heating bills by selecting a water heater for your home or pool and by using some energy-efficient water heating strategies.